 80% of VRF revenues are allocated to the Local Road Improvement and Repair Program.
 Under this program, the funds are returned on an annual basis directly to our 15 cities and the County using a formula based on each city or town's population and Santa Clara County’s road and expressway mileage.
 An additional 15% of the VRF revenue is reserved for the Countywide Program.

-For additional information contact your local agency or email June Zhao at june.zhao@vta.org.
+For additional information, contact your local agency or email programming@vta.org.

 Community Action Resource and Empowerment (CARE) Program

-The Lifeline Transportation Program is no longer active.
-The Community Action Resource and Empowerment (CARE) Program builds on the Lifeline Transportation Program.
+The Community Action Resource and Empowerment (CARE) Program managed by Metropolitan Transportation Commission builds on the Lifeline Transportation Program.
 The CARE Program is a source of funding to support programs that advance collaboration to build community power and drive community-led solutions.

-The CARE Program funds projects in three categories:
+The CARE Program is comprised of three components:

-- Category 1: Project Development Technical Assistance for Community Based Transportation Plan or Coordinated Plan projects
+- Component 1: Project Development Technical Assistance for Community Based Transportation Plan or Coordinated Plan projects

-- Category 2: Participatory Budgeting Process and Project Implementation for High Priority Neighborhood-level projects
+- Component 2: Participatory Budgeting Process and Project Implementation for High Priority Neighborhood-level projects

-The CARE program is actively under development by MTC.
 Please visit the CARE webpage for the most up-to-date information.
-Sign up for the CARE Program mailing list here.
-For more information, email June Zhao at june.zhao@vta.org.
+To receive updates from MTC, sign up for the CARE Program mailing list.

 Programming and Grants Responsibilities